babies

 • Controlled diffusion of Lavender during routine vaccinations reduced observable pain responses.

-Key practices for safe use around infants emphasize moderation:
+Key practices for safe use around babies emphasize moderation:

 • Wait until at least three months before any skin application.